File system: Metadata

+A file system stores associated metadata separate from the content of the file.

 Most file systems store the names of all the files in one directory in one place—the directory table for that directory—which is often stored like any other file.

 Many file systems put only some of the metadata for a file in the directory table, and the rest of the metadata for that file in a completely separate structure, such as the inode.

 Most file systems also store metadata not associated with any one particular file.

 Such metadata includes information about unused regions—free space bitmap, block availability map—and information about bad sectors.

 Often such information about an allocation group is stored inside the allocation group itself.

 Additional attributes can be associated on file systems, such as NTFS, XFS, ext2, ext3, some versions of UFS, and HFS+, using extended file attributes.
 Some file systems provide for user defined attributes such as the author of the document, the character encoding of a document or the size of an image.